vinaytest75/Indiegogo-Clone/README.md

 # Indiegogo-Clone
-Indiegogo Clone - A Crowd Funding Platform for Entreprenuers
+Indiegogo Clone - A Crowd Funding Platform for Entreprenuers A